nopnop2002/Arduino-STM32-CAN/stm32f103/README.md

 The original uses PB8 and PB9 as CAN ports.
 In this example, you can select the CAN port.

+NOTE:
+Arduino core support for STM32 based boards uses different clock frequencies depending on the Board Part Number.
+BlackPill & BluePill use 72Mhz.
+Generic board use use 64Mhz.

 - CAN Timing
 The original uses a fixed value regardless of clock frequency.
 In this example, we calculate the timing depending on the clock frequency.